Last updated: 2025-01-04

 Generating JPA Entities from an existing SQL Script

 Let's assume we have an existing database and want to create the JPA entities from it.
 For this we can use Bootify's SQL import - and get the classes including relations prepared for our chosen database.
+We can use the full Spring Boot application or just pick individual JPA entities.

 Project preparation